chowchunfu/MSbf/README.md

 ## 3 methods to execute the program

-Method 1: Download GCC compiler following the tutorial https://code.visualstudio.com/docs/cpp/config-mingw
+Method 1: Download GCC compiler or follow the tutorial https://code.visualstudio.com/docs/cpp/config-mingw

 Type the following command to compile the source codes: